Predicting Crime#

 Systems like COMPAS are trying to predict whether a defendant will commit another crime if released.
 But the dataset reports whether a defendant was charged with another crime.
 Not everyone who commits a crime gets charged (not even close).
 The probability of getting charged for a particular crime depends on the type of crime and location; the presence of witnesses and their willingness to work with police; the decisions of police about where to patrol, what crimes to investigate, and who to arrest; and decisions of prosecutors about who to charge.

 However, I am going to put it aside for now in order to focus on understanding the arguments posed in the ProPublica article and the metrics they are based on.
-For the rest of this chapter I will take the “recidivism rates” in the dataset at face value; but I will try to be clear about that they mean and don’t mean.
+For the rest of this chapter I will take the “recidivism rates” in the dataset at face value – but I will try to be clear about what they mean and don’t mean.

 Arranging the confusion matrix#